The Quick Read

 The Self Builder’s View

 Gill Meller – Head Chef at the River Cottage – is extending a house in Devon using an ICF system from Nudura.
-He shares his experience so far (you can follow all of his blogs here)
+He shares his experience so far

 To my mind it’s highly cost-effective and very quick to construct.
 One of the best things about it is that rain does not stop play — it can be built in any weather.
 My builder went on a one-day course to pick up installation tips and this was enough for him to be up to speed.